-The Gabrielson Clinic for Women offers a variety of ultrasound exams by Registered Sonographers who give you accurate and trusted pictures of your health and or the healthy of your baby.
+The Gabrielson Clinic for Women offers a variety of ultrasound exams by Registered Sonographers who give you accurate and trusted pictures of your health and or the health of your baby.

 All ultrasound exams are noninvasive and produce images that help our physicians determine causes of pain, routine checks, and development checks and screens of your baby.